damonphilipross/damonphilipross.github.io/_posts/2020-3-3-Inhouse-automation.md

 ---
 layout: post
-title: Law Firm in house Automation
+title: Law firm in-house automation
 ---

 I consulted to a Law Firm to develop an in house automation solution.